ScottWorks/React-Notes/Intro-To-React.md

     this.state = {
       count: ''
     };

+    // See notes below regarding binding methods
+    // this.storeInput = this.storeInput.bind(this);
   }

   storeInput(event) {
     /*if we console.log(event), the DOM will return an object containing many properties about the action that caused it to appear.
 Most commonly we will use the target